Creating a Community That Makes an Impact

 Vascular Surgery, Procedural Skills, Assessment

-Omar Selim is a vascular surgeon and medical education researcher with an interest in assessment practice and validity theory.
+Omar Selim is a vascular surgeon and medical education researcher at Tufts University who has an interest in assessment practice and validity theory.
 Dr. Selim's particular areas of interest include examining how inherent biases can affect the development and application of assessments and how assessment practices affect the teaching and learning of procedural skill.

 Addictions Medicine, Viral Hepatitis, Vulnerable Urban Populations

 Graydon Simmons is a general internist working at The Ottawa Hospital and Ottawa Inner City Health.
 During his general internal medicine training, he sought out focused experiences in addictions medicine, viral hepatitis, medical assistance in dying and care of patients living with homelessness.
 Dr. Simmons is passionate about providing ambulatory care options for vulnerable urban populations.

 HonBSc, MSc, MD, MEd, FRCPC (Peds, Dev Peds)